Now in Retail

-We will be updating this page frequently with data, expert analysis and other resources to help you navigate this challenging time.
+We will update this page frequently with sales tracking data, expert analysis, and other resources to help you navigate this year’s holiday shopping season.

 Explore Content by Industry

 U.S. Consumption Trends by Week

 General Merchandise: Dollar Change Versus Year Ago

 Compared to last year, U.S. general merchandise dollar sales increased 21% in the week ending October 17.

 Source: The NPD Group/Point-of-Sale Early Indicator Report, NPD Universe, WE Oct 17, 2020